 You can visit Monument Valley in one day, even for a few hours, and be able to see the highlights of the park.

 However, I recommend sleeping at least one night in one of the hotels in the area, so you can see the park at different times of the day and explore the nearby attractions.

 Drive through the scenic drive (Tribal Park Loop)

-The Wildcat Trail is the only self-guided trail in Monument Valley Tribal Park.
-It’s a 4-mile roundtrip that starts at the visitor center.
+The Wildcat Trail is the only self-guided trail in the park.
+It’s a 4-mile hike (round trip) that starts at the visitor center.

 For other hikes, you’ll have to go with a guide.

 Do you remember the scene at the end of the movie Forrest Gump when he finally decides to stop running?